henryjosephson/State-Legislator-Effectiveness-Dashboard/readme.md

 3. [ ] Generalize the process to other states.

-[^1]:
-  I don't think this is inherent to the federal government's federal-ness: Republicans had a particularly thin majority in 2023, and when you combine this with Kevin McCarthy's notoriously unpopular speakership, an abnormally unproductive year isn't as surprising
+[^1]:I don't think this is inherent to the federal government's federal-ness: Republicans had a particularly thin majority in 2023, and when you combine this with Kevin McCarthy's notoriously unpopular speakership, an abnormally unproductive year isn't as surprising
   > [!NOTE]
   > check above -- check no of bills passed in years where congress isn't so closely contested?